chdwck/wick-nvim-config/README.md

 I still love LunarVim, but now it feels like too much.

 So here I am with my custom nvim config.
 It does what I want and thats it.
 It's wonderful.
-I feel like I just built my lighsaber.
+I feel like I just built my lightsaber.

 ### New to nvim and want to try out my preferences?